A contact McKay correspondence for links of simple singularities: Introduction

 \begin{remark} Theorem \ref{theorem: main} can alternatively be expressed as

-In this form, we recover the cylindrical contact homology as the positive $S^1$-equivariant symplectic cohomology of the crepant resolutions $Y$ of the singularities $\C^n/G$ found by McLean and Ritter.
-Their work shows that these groups with $\Q$-coefficients are free $\Q[u]$-modules of rank equal to $m=|\text{Conj}(G)|$, where $G\subset\SU(n)$ and $u$ has degree 2 \cite[Corollary 2.11]{MR}.
-By \cite{BO}, it is expected that these Floer theories are isomorphic. \end{remark}
+In this form, we realize the expected isomorphism \cite{BO} between cylindrical contact homology and the positive $S^1$-equivariant symplectic cohomology with coefficients in $\Q$ of the crepant resolutions $Y$ of the singularities $\C^2/G$, as computed by McLean and Ritter.
+Their work shows that these groups with $\Q$-coefficients are free $\Q[u]$-modules of rank equal to $m=|\text{Conj}(G)|$, where $G\subset\SU(n)$ and $u$ has degree 2 \cite[Corollary 2.13]{MR}. \end{remark}

-The cylindrical contact homology in Theorem \ref{theorem: main} recovers information of the manifold $S^3/G$ as a Seifert fiber space, whose $S^1$-action agrees with the Reeb flow of a contact form defining $\xi_G$.
-Viewing the manifold $S^3/G$ as an $S^1$-bundle over an orbifold surface homeomorphic to $S^2$, the copies of $H_*(S^2;\Q)$ appearing in Theorem \ref{theorem: main} may be understood as the \emph{orbifold Morse homology} of this base.
-Each orbifold point $p$ with isotropy order $n_p$ corresponds to an exceptional fiber, $\gamma_p$, in $S^3/G$, which may be realized as an embedded Reeb orbit.
-The generators of the $\Q^{m-2}[0]$ term are the iterates $\gamma_p^k$ for $k=1,2,\dots, n_p-1$ so that the dimension $m-2=\sum_p(n_p-1)$ of this summand can be regarded as a kind of total isotropy of the base.

-\begin{remark} Recent work of Haney and Mark computes the cylindrical contact homology in \cite{HM} of a family of Brieskorn manifolds $\Sigma(p,q,r)$, for $p$, $q$, $r$ relatively prime positive integers satisfying $\frac{1}{p}+\frac{1}{q}+\frac{1}{r}<1$, using methods from \cite{N2}.
+\begin{remark} Recent work of Haney and Mark computes the cylindrical contact homology in \cite{HM} of a family of hyperbolic Brieskorn manifolds $\Sigma(p,q,r)$, for $p$, $q$, $r$ relatively prime positive integers satisfying $\frac{1}{p}+\frac{1}{q}+\frac{1}{r}<1$, using methods from \cite{N2}.
 Their work uses a family of \emph{hypertight} contact forms, whose Reeb orbits are non-contractible.
 These manifolds are also Seifert fiber spaces, whose cylindrical contact homology features summands arising from copies of the homology of the orbit space, as well as summands from the total isotropy of the orbifold. \end{remark}